Jdickson96/Sparta-Global-Training-Code/README.md

 C# is strongly and statically typed (so type is known at compile time), so data must have its type declared when it is initialized.
 The language is also typesafe, where as datas types are defined before use they cannot change type and cause errors (~~Excluding using Dynamic type~~).
 C# is also memory safe as areas of memory are predefined for data.

+#### Var
 `var x = "Ghost";`    The var keyword can be used to declare variable if it's type can be determined at compile time.
+However it poses issues as it's not clear what datatype it is acting as, it also assigns memory not based on the data being held and so may lead to wasted memory space.